pip-services/pip-services-docs/content/en/net/sqlserver/persistence/identifiable_sqlserver_persistence.md

 > `public virtual` Task DeleteByIdsAsync(string correlationId, K[] ids)

-- **correlationId**: string - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **ids**: K[] - ids of data items to be deleted.